-Turbo, the newest premium Shopify theme from Out of the Sandbox, comes packed with features that make it one of the fastest Shopify themes around — but many of the features that give Turbo its vim and vigor are actually behind the scenes.
+Turbo, the newest premium Shopify theme from Out of the Sandbox, comes packed with features that make it one of the fastest performing Shopify themes around — but many of the features that give Turbo its vim and vigor are actually behind the scenes.

 What if you could predict the future?
 Well, Turbo has that at least partially mastered.

 Because most users tend to hover over a link or button before they click it, Turbo uses that knowledge to advantage.

 The moment a user hovers the cursor over a page link, Turbo gets to work in the background by downloading that page’s content — text, images, code — before the user even clicks on it.
 If the user does end up clicking the button, which more often or not is the case, the page loads blazingly fast because most — or all — of the loading has already been done.

 Even though the time between hovering and clicking is often just a fraction of a second, that’s often enough time to preload enough content to make the transition to the next page nearly seamless and, in many cases, there’s virtually no delay after clicking a link.